Why Certain Employees are at Risk for Developing Cancer – and What You Can Do to Help

 According to National Cancer Institute (NCI), age is the leading risk factor for cancer overall and the number one risk factor for many individual types of cancer, with patients over the age of 60 being 5000 percent more likely to develop cancer compared with patients aged 20 and under.13 Consider this in the setting of an aging workforce – with the median employee age set to creep up by a full year or more by 2031 – and employers may soon be facing rising costs, both direct and indirect, associated with cancer.14 Going back as far as 2010, employee cancer treatment accounted for about $125 billion of U.S. employers’ total medical spend, with another $139 billion amassed in indirect costs, like time away from work and early retirement.15

-Despite being less likely overall to develop cancer, younger employees today may be at a greater risk for developing cancer than their counterparts from previous years.
-Colon cancer rates, as an example, have nearly doubled in patients under 55 – from 11 percent in 1995 to 20 percent in 2019 – and new cases of colon cancer in young people continue to make the news today.16,17 At the same time, colon cancer rates are actually declining in older groups18, and the suspected reason – early detection – is one of the most effective ways employers can support their employees in efforts to minimize the risk and impact of cancer overall.
+Although younger employees have a lower overall likelihood of developing cancer, they may be at a higher risk of developing cancer compared to their counterparts from previous generations.
+For instance, colon cancer rates have nearly doubled in patients under 55, and new cases of colon cancer in young people continue to be reported today.16,17 At the same time, colon cancer rates are actually declining in older groups18, and the suspected reason – early detection – is one of the most effective ways employers can support their employees in efforts to minimize the risk and impact of cancer overall.

 Early detection remains key